Near Hayden in Routt County, Colorado — The American Mountains (Southwest)

 Other nearby markers.
 At least 1 other marker is The Hayden Surveys (here, next to this marker).

 1. Taylor Grazing Act of 1934.

-Public agency management of the federal grazing lands began with the passage of the Taylor Grazing Act on June 28, 1934, as dust from the worst storms in the nation's history settled (Submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Public agency management of the federal grazing lands began with the passage of the Taylor Grazing Act on June 28, 1934, as dust from the worst storms in the nation's history settled on Washington DC.
+Enacted after decades of rangeland deterioration, conflicts between cattle ranchers and migratory sheepherders, jurisdictional disputes, and states' rights debates, the act and its amendments ended free access to the range.
+The new law effectively closed the rangelands to homesteading in the Dakotas and western states.
+(Submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Historical Interview with Farrington R. Carpenter.